Islc12/WTop/README.md

 ---

+## Exit Codes

+- `0`    - Successful execution and exit
+- `1`    - WaitTime MIN user input error (e.g., WaitTime less than 1 second)
+- `2`    - WaitTime MAX user input error (e.g., WaitTime greater than 60 seconds)
+- `4`    - PriorityStat user input error (e.g., Invalid PriorityStat value)
+- `8`    - NumberProcesses MAX user input error (e.g., NumberProcesses exceeds maximum allowed)
+- `16`   - NumberProcesses MIN user input error (e.g., NumberProcesses exceeds minimum allowed)
+- `32`   - User input error (e.g., Unsupported color choice for shell background)
+- `64`   - User input error (e.g., Unsupported color choice for shell text)
+- `128`  - Unexpected error occurred during execution
+- `254`  - Failed attempt to run on an application other than Windows Console Host
+- `255`  - Failed atempt to run on a non-Windows operating system

+    **Exit codes different than this are the result of multiple exit codes added together, meaning there were multiple errors which caused WTop to stop early.
+For example, an exit code of 9 would be exit code 1 + exit code 8, would mean that there was a WaitTime MIN user input error (Exit 1) and NumberProcesses MAX user input error (Exit 8).**

+---

 ## License
 This project is licensed under the **GNU General Public License v3.0** - see the [LICENSE](LICENSE) file for details.